OWASP/www-project-secure-headers/tab_headers.md

 ## Content-Security-Policy

 A Content Security Policy (CSP) requires careful tuning and precise definition of the policy.
-If enabled, CSP has significant impact on the way browsers render pages (e.g., inline JavaScript disabled by default and must be explicitly allowed in policy).
-CSP prevents a wide range of attacks, including Cross-site scripting and other cross-site injections.
+If enabled, CSP has significant impact on the way browsers render pages (e.g., inline JavaScript is disabled by default and must be explicitly allowed in the policy).
+CSP prevents a wide range of attacks, including cross-site scripting and other cross-site injections.

 Values
 Directive	Description